LI7XI/AudioAnalyzerDocs/docs/section-vars.md

 ## Available Arguments

-?> Notice, the arguments are documented in a bullet list style:
+?>Notice that the arguments are documented in a bullet list style:

 - `ArgumentA`: _Description._
   - `ArgumentB`: _Description._

 You will use these arguments like like so: `[&ParentMeasure:Resolve(ArgumentA, ArgumentB)]`

+!>Note that `Resolve` function is case-sensitive, which means if you wrote other than `Resolve` or `resolve`, it will not work.

 ---

 - `Current Device`: Information about the current audio device.

-  - `Name`: Provides the Name of current device.
+  - `Name`: Provides the Name of current audio device.
 For example: "Realtek High Definition Audio".
-  - `Type`: Provides the Type of current device.
+  - `Type`: Provides the Type of current audio device.
 Possible values are "Input" and "Output".<span id="current-device-type"></span>
   - `ID` : Provides the ID of current audio device.
-Can be used in [Source](/docs/plugin-structure/parent#source) option in Parent measure.
+It can be used in [Source](/docs/plugin-structure/parent?id=source) option in Parent measure.

   - `Status`: Provides 1 if everything works, 0 otherwise.
   - `Status String`: Same as `Status`, but instead of giving 0 and 1, it gives 'Active' and 'Down'.